Reduce your risk of having a fall

 Where to get help

-The Ageing Well Service can give you information and advice to improve your health and wellbeing.
+The Ageing Well Service can give you information and advice to improve your health and well-being.
 They can also suggest local services to improve your strength and balance.
-Phone them on 01273 322 947.
+To contact the Ageing Well Service phone 01273 322 947.

-Age UK have a guide to falls prevention, which lists the steps you can take to reduce your risk of falling.
+Age UK has a guide to fall prevention, which lists the steps you can take to reduce your risk of falling.

 What to do if you’ve already had a fall